Examining Common Myths about RDF, LPG and proprietary graph solutions

 Most modern RDF triple-store graph databases, including BlazeGraph, Amazon Neptune and AnzoGraph DB, have adopted the SPARQL* (pronounced ‘Sparkle Star’) standard which allows for property graphs and provides for most of the functions offered by the property graph databases.
 With modern triple-stores, you can have multivalued properties on a triple.
 You can use either quads or properties for named graphs.
 Yes, you can qualify instances of relationships because the modern RDF supports properties, and so on.

 RDF triple-stores still shine when it comes to supporting standards, however.
 Standards were a big motivation years ago when Tim Berners-Lee et al. decided that data should be shared on the web in a standardized format called RDF.
 Many large corporations and government agencies still use the RDF model and will likely adopt the RDF* model once it becomes official.

 RDF triple-stores are still better at OWL ontologies and inferencing than other solutions, however.
 Inferencing is an automatic procedure that can generate new relationships based on the data and based on some additional information in the form of a vocabulary.

 Are there more myths?

 So much of the focus of graph databases is on graph algorithms, mostly because the money in the market is pushing this concept.
 However, graph databases are far more valuable than finding friends of friends on social networks.
-As my colleague Sean Martin writes, data integration is the killer application for graph databases.
+Data integration is the killer application for graph databases.
 There is power in being able to manage multilayer network topologies, leveraging OWL and ontologies for additional intelligence and enriching your data.